Assessing Robustness via Score-Based Adversarial Image Generation

 \subsection{Generative Adversarial Transformation}

-While the GAS task synthesized adversarial samples from scratch, Generative Adversarial Transformation (GAT) focuses on transforming existing images into adversarial examples.
-For a given image $\mathbf{x}^*$ and its corresponding true class label $y^*$, the objective is to sample a perturbed image misclassified into $\tilde{y}$ while preserving the core semantics of $\mathbf{x}^*$.
-We denote the resulting distribution as $p_{y^*}(\mathbf{x}_0|f(\mathbf{x}_0)=\tilde{y},\mathbf{x}^*)$, for the guidance condition $c=\{\mathbf{x}^*,f(\mathbf{x}_0)=\tilde{y}\}$ leading to the following conditional score in Eq.~\ref{eq:guidance}:
+While in GAS we synthesize adversarial samples from scratch, Generative Adversarial Transformation (GAT) focuses on transforming existing images into adversarial examples.
+For a given image $\mathbf{x}^*$ and its corresponding true class label $y^*$, the objective is to sample a perturbed image misclassified as $\tilde{y}$ while preserving the core semantics of $\mathbf{x}^*$.
+We denote the resulting distribution as $p_{y^*}(\mathbf{x}_0\mid f(\mathbf{x}_0)=\tilde{y},\mathbf{x}^*)$ for the guidance condition $c=\{\mathbf{x}^*,f(\mathbf{x}_0)=\tilde{y}\}$ leading to the following conditional score (\eqref{eq:guidance}):